Vrganj/GitSync/README.md

 - Load the plugin onto the server.
 - Edit config.yml and add your GH personal access token.
 - Add whitelisted and blacklisted files.
+- Run /gitsync reload to reload the config.
-- Run /gitsync to sync.
+- Run /gitsync sync to sync.
 - tada!

+## Permissions
+You can probably guess what they're for...
+- gitsync.*
+- gitsync.sync
+- gitsync.reload

 ## Building
 ```bash